-If you have one of the eligible cards, show it to your pharmacist when you are getting a script filled.
+If you have an eligible card, show it to your pharmacist when you are getting your prescription filled.
 You can also ask your doctor if they will bulk-bill your appointments.

 Use the Pharmaceutical Allowance

-The Pharmaceutical Allowance is a small amount that helps some people cover the costs of medicines.
-People receiving the Sickness Allowance and some other Centrelink payments automatically receive this extra allowance with their main payment each fortnight.
-For people receiving the Disability Support Pension, Age Pension or Carer Payment, the allowance is included in the Pension Supplement.
+The Pharmaceutical Allowance is a small amount that helps some people cover the cost of medicines.
+People receiving some Centrelink payments automatically receive this extra allowance with their main payment each fortnight.
+For people receiving the Disability Support Pension, Age Pension or Carer Payment, the allowance is included in their regular Pension Supplement.

 Receive help with the cost of continence aids

-Check with your doctors if you meet the CAPS criteria, then complete an application form and send it to Medicare.
-To find out more, call the National Continence Helpline on 1800 33 00 66.
-Visit bladderbowel.gov.au/caps to download the form and contact the CAPS team on 1800 239 309 for assistance completing it.
+Check you meet the CAPS criteria with your doctors, then complete an application form and send it to Medicare.
+To find out more, call the National Continence Helpline on 1800 33 00 66 or the CAPS team on 1800 239 309.

 Be reimbursed for external breast prostheses

-Call Medicare on 132 011 or visit humanservices.gov.au to check if you're eligible for reimbursement and to get a claim form.
-You will need to send the completed form with the receipt to Medicare.
+Call Medicare on 132 011 to check if you’re eligible for the program and to get a claim form.
+You will need to send the completed form with a copy of the original receipt for the prosthesis to Medicare.

 Receive free stoma supplies

-In some cases, after surgery for bowel or anal cancer you may need a temporary or permanent stoma, an opening in the abdomen that allows faeces to be collected in a stoma bag.
-Stoma bags and other supplies are available free under the Stoma Appliance Scheme if you hold a Medicare card and are a member of a stoma association.
+In some cases, after surgery for bladder, bowel or anal cancer you may need a temporary or permanent stoma, an opening in the abdomen that allows urine (wee) or faeces (poo) to be collected in a bag.
+The Australian Government’s Stoma Appliance Scheme (SAS) provides free stoma supplies to people with a temporary or permanent stoma.
+To apply for the scheme, you must hold a Medicare card and belong to a stoma association.

-Your stomal therapy nurse can help you join an approved stoma association and you will then be able to obtain free stoma appliances and products.
-For more information, go to health.gov.au and type "stoma appliance scheme" into the search box, or visit the Australian Council of Stoma Associations at australianstoma.com.au.
+Your stomal therapy nurse can help you join an approved stoma association.
+For a small annual membership fee, you will be able to obtain free stoma appliances and products.

-Having treatment for cancer can require a lot of travel to and from your medical appointments.
-If you live in a rural or regional area, there are several ways you can save money on travel costs.
+Having cancer treatment can mean a lot of travel to and from your medical appointments.
+There are several ways to save on travel costs: